Quick facts

 Chlamydia is a common bacterial sexually transmissible infection (STI):

-You can get chlamydia by having vaginal, anal or oral sex with someone who has the infection.
+You can get chlamydia by having vaginal, anal or oral sex with someone who has the infection or sharing insertive sex toys or objects.

 Using condoms or dams can decrease your chances of getting chlamydia.